-Effective July 1, 2008, any interested student may borrow up to \$2,000 per academic year from this program on top of the amount listed in the previous section.
+Any interested student may borrow up to \$2,000 per academic year from this program on top of the amount listed in the previous section.

 United Methodist Student Loans

 Members of the United Methodist Church are eligible for loans of up to \$5,000 per calendar year.
 The interest rate on these loans is 5 percent, and interest accrues from the inception of the loan.
 Repayment begins 6 months after graduation or withdrawal from school.
 Final payment is due no later than 10 years from the date of the first payment.